Ribbesford

 Ribbesford is a village in the Wyre Forest District of Worcestershire, England.
-It had a population of 237 in the 2001 census.
+It had a population of 332 in 2021.

 Notable features of Ribbesford include the Church of St Leonard, a Grade I listed building and Ribbesford House, a Grade II* listed building.

 History

 The name Ribbesford derives from the Old English ribbebeddford meaning 'ford by the bed of ribwort or houndstongue'.

 Ribbesford was in the lower division of Doddingtree Hundred.